Non-Transparent vs. Transparent Proxy - Key Differences

 Reliable and accurate data scraping is essential for modern business.
 With a steady supply of fresh IP addresses, it’s possible to gather information from any website without worrying about IP-based limitations.

 Companies often use multiple social media accounts to promote their brand and expand their audience.
 Since most platforms don’t allow using more than one account per IP address, residential proxies are crucial for smooth social network account management without worrying about blocks or bans.

-The most important difference between these two types of proxies is the level of privacy they provide.
-Transparent proxies need to be configured once and they'll automatically handle network traffic on specific ports, so they're great for all environments, platforms, apps, and browsers.
+The key factor to consider in the non-transparent vs. transparent proxy debate is the level of privacy they provide.
+A transparent proxy needs to be configured once and it’ll automatically handle network traffic on specific ports.
+They’re great for all environments, platforms, apps, and browsers.
 As for non-transparent proxies, you need to configure them for each device, application, or protocol, depending on the specific usage case.